ProfilePic

 How CDs Work

-The time you keep the money in a certificate of deposit can vary from months to years, depending on your offer.
+Depending on your offer, the time you keep the money in a certificate of deposit can vary from months to years.
 The designated time is known as the “term.”
 Generally speaking, the longer the term, the higher the interest rate earned.
 The maturity date is the specific month and day the term is over.

-To withdraw money from a CD before it's due, you'll need to pay a fee for early withdrawal.
-This penalty will vary depending on the financial institution's policies.
+To withdraw money from a CD before it's due, you must pay an early withdrawal fee.
+The penalty will vary depending on the financial institution's policies.
 Usually, the bank determines the penalty by considering the CD's duration and a set number of months of interest.

 Why Consider a CD

-A CD is a good choice for a savings account you are not using or have low activity.
-It also is a good choice for any account someone uses for a long-term goal.
-An example of a long-term goal could be saving for a new car or a down payment on a home.
+A CD is a good choice for a savings account you are not using or have low activity in.
+It is also a good choice for any account someone uses for a long-term goal, such as saving for a new car or a down payment on a home.
 Check the interest rate on your account, and then shop for a CD with a higher yield.

 Another strategy to keep money on hand is to open multiple CD accounts with varying terms.
 For example, you might open six-month, nine-month, and one-year CD accounts, staggering the maturity dates.
 If you need money unexpectedly, you won’t be too far from the end of one of the CDs' maturity dates.
 This strategy is called CD laddering.